Trusted WordPress tutorials, when you need them most.

 WPBeginner.com OK!

-You can use WordPress in a subdomain such as (wordpress.example.com).
+You can use WordPress in a subdomain such as (wordpress.example.com) as long as you are not claiming to be affiliated with or endorsed by the WordPress open-source project.
 The WordPress Foundation is mainly concerned with top-level domains.

 If you see someone using WordPress in their domain name or brand name, then you should contact the WordPress Foundation and notify them about the violation.